bembeautypro/final-oficial/replit.md

 This is a professional landing page for NIVELA®, a premium hair treatment product from Bem Beauty Professional.
 The project is built as a React-based landing page featuring advanced hair retexturizing technology with Amazon rainforest ingredients.
 The site showcases the ASTRO QUAT V3® technology, which is formaldehyde-free and provides 30% better yield compared to conventional treatments.
 The landing page is designed to convert professional hair stylists and distributors while maintaining high performance standards and international quality.

-**MAJOR UPDATE (Aug 11, 2025):** Successfully completed technical audit, structural cleanup, and form integration.
-All systems functional and ready for Vercel production deployment.
+**MAJOR UPDATE (Aug 11, 2025):** Project optimized and ready for clean GitHub repository creation.
+All critical fixes implemented, structure cleaned, ready for fresh Vercel deployment.

 ## Recent Changes